 Change booking is not permitted for some of passengers from the booking.
 It has to be performed for all of the passengers in the booking.

-Cancelling some of the flights from the booking is not permitted.

 Tickets will be reissued in the original ticketed office ids.

 The service returns error if only some of the passengers in the booking try to change their flights rather than all passengers.